pypancsv/pypancsv/docs/quickexamples/index.md

 * As a "Run button" for repetitive work _(that is, as an alternative to macros that would otherwise be difficult to record/write)_

-  * Example:  I wrote a script that takes a 4-column CSV file that I have to deal with every day and need pivoted into a format with one row per person, one column per program that appears in the day's dataset _(its header name preceded by the word "Program")_, and the word "Registered" at the cell intersection if the person actually registered for that program.
+  * Example:  I wrote a script that takes a 4-column CSV file that I have to deal with every day and need pivoted into a format with one row per person, one column per program that appears in the day's dataset _(its header name preceded by the word "Program")_, and the word "Registered" at the cell intersection if the person actually registered for that program.<br/>&nbsp;<br/>That'd be a nightmare to repeat every day in Excel, if you ask me.<br/>&nbsp;<br/>But now all I have to do is make sure I save the input file to the right place on my hard drive before I run my Python script.

 The input looks like this: